The ScienceCloud is a multi-purpose computing and storage infrastructure of the University of Zurich.

 (or 1.2 PB with ec104)

-Every compute node has a non-blocking, redundant 10gbps link to the internal network.
-This network is used to access the storage infrastructure as well as data plane for the virtual machines.
+Every compute node has a non-blocking, redundant, 10gbps link to the internal network.
+This network is used to access the underlying storage infrastructure and provide network connectivity to the virtual machines.

 The uplink to the University network is a redundant 20gbps link.